 For instance, a study by Che Chi, Bulage, Urdal and Sundby (2015), showed that in Burundi, armed conflict truncated access to maternal and reproductive health services by way of destruction of health facilities, looting of medical supplies and equipment, targeted killing and abduction of health care providers, and eventual migration of health providers to more secured areas.
 With the health infrastructure and personnel under severe threat, access to the services they provided was not only hampered but the quality was also affected.
-Similarly, the United Nations Population Fund ([UNPF, 2002) affirmed that critical social services such as medical facilities, on which women strongly depend for their well-being, are greatly disrupted by armed conflicts.
+Similarly, the United Nations Population Fund ([UNPF, 2002) affirmed that critical social services such as medical services, on which women strongly depend for their well-being, are greatly disrupted by armed conflicts.
 Essential services such as primary and reproductive health care are regularly truncated during conflict situations (UNPF, 2002).

 In Nigeria, the activities of Boko-Haram in the northeastern part of the country resulted in the destruction of most of the health infrastructures in that region thereby putting the burden on the Nigerian Government and the International development agencies to rebuild.
-A WHO (2016) assessment stated that in Borno State, northeastern Nigeria, onethird of the more than 700 health facilities have been entirely destroyed while one third of the remaining facilities are completely non-operational.
+A World Health Organization(2016) assessment stated that in Borno State, northeastern Nigeria, one third of the more than 700 health facilities have been entirely destroyed while one third of the remaining facilities are completely non-operational.
 The report stated further that "High insecurity, difficult terrain and lack of health workers, medicines, equipment and basic amenities such as safe water are making access to essential, lifesaving health care extremely difficult for people in this conflict-affected area".

-Insecurityin northwestern Nigeria, particularly in Zamfara State, has also overtaken all other factors hindering women's access to maternal health services in the State as banditry has apparently inflicted incalculable harm on property and human life there (Okoli &Ogayi, 2018).
-According to the Zamfara State Ministry of Humanitarian Affairs (2022), the number of kidnapping for ransom increased by 1498% while the number of deaths increased by around 196% between 2011 and 2018.
-According to the Ministry, 697 persons were killed by bandits in 2015 (Zamfara State Ministry of Humanitarian Affairs, 2022).
+Insecurity in Northwestern Nigeria, particularly in Zamfara State, has also overtaken all other factors hindering women's access to maternal health services in the State as banditry has apparently inflicted incalculable harm on property and human life there (Okoli &Ogayi, 2018).
+According to the Zamfara State Ministry of Humanitarian Affiars (2022), 697 persons were killed by bandits in 2015).
 Bandits intensified their murderous operations in the State in 2016, resulting in an approximated 931 fatalities.
 The attacks spinned out of control in 2017, leaving no fewer than 1,954 persons dead (Saminu, et al, 2023).
 Banditry attacks peaked in 2018 with a casualty figure of 2,063 deaths.
-There was a temporary breather in such attacks in 2019 and 2020 as the total number of fatalities stood at 1,184 and 1,036, respectively.
-However, the year 2021 witnessed a dramatic rise as the number of fatalities climbed to 1,248 and dropped significantly to 377 in 2022.
+There was a temporary breather in such attacks in 2019 and 2020 as the total number of fatalities stood at 1,184 and 1,036, respectively(Saminu, et al, 2023).
+However, the year 2021 witnessed a dramatic rise as the number of fatalities climbed to 1,248 and dropped significantly to 377 in 2022 (Saminu, et al, 2023).